 Cutting down on Naptime

 Remember those Preschool nap times you probably hated, but later found out were pretty great?
 Well, those are what I like to call the golden years for napping.
 As your sleep needs and internal clock shifts to a different schedule, so does your tendency to take naps.
 Infants are famous for their constant eat-sleep cycles.
 In fact, for most of their early lives, Newborns are usually sleeping or feeding.
 They typically spend about 20 hours just sleeping.
 That means they’re probably napping for most of the day.
 This changes acutely as you progress through the years.
-If you recall, your desire and even ability to take naps during the day has diminished the older you have grown.
-Because the number of sleep hours you require becomes fewer as you grow older, your body can attain all the sleep you need in a nights session.
+If you recall, your desire and even ability to take naps during the day have diminished the older you have grown.
+Because the number of sleep hours you require becomes fewer as you grow older, your body can attain all the sleep you need in a night’s session.
 No wonder the cut back on those afternoon siestas.